beckym223/manual_work/E6_long_edited.md

 workers-as did the model world of Say.
 Needless to say, competition is perfect, and information free and nearly complete.
-1 " To be sure, the presumed rational expectations response to fluctuations in the demand for commodities, through planned additions to inventories or the draw- ing-down of inventories, would tend also to stabilize the demand for labor.
-However, given the costs of commod- ity storage, it can easily be shown that this response is consistent with the presumption stated in the text: that labor prices should fluctuate more than goods prices.
-12On the other hand, the explicitly or implicitly contractual nature of the employment relationship not only contributes to the explanation of wage rate insensi- tivity, but also allows producers greater freedom to use temporary layoffs, along with inventory changes, as a means of adjustment to temporary fluctuations in the demand for output in a manner which may be economi- cally efficient both for workers and for employers.
-The relationship between inventory behavior and the de- mand for labor has recently been interestingly explored by Robert Topel.
-13As Blinder and Fischer have recently characterized the producers in this model.

 ### ---Economics-1983-0-12.txt---